Resource Isolation in PaaSTA, Kubernetes and Docker

 In Yelp’s setup, these values should be the same.

 If the processes in the cgroup reaches the memsw.limit_in_bytes value , then the kernel will invoke the OOM killer, which in turn will kill off one of the processes in the cgroup (often, but not always, this is the biggest contributor to the memory usage).
 If this is the only process running in the Docker container, then the container will die.
-The mesos framework which launched the task may or may not decide to try and start the same task elsewhere.
+Kubernetes will restart the container as the RestartPolicy for the container is set to “Always”.

 CPUs

-Instead, the CPU value is used to give tasks a relative priority.
+Instead, the CPU value is used to give Pods a relative priority.
 This priority is used by the Linux Scheduler decide the order in which to run waiting threads.

 Some notes on this: